Skip to main content

 About the task

-Registering an instance (SQL Server) or database (Oracle) has three steps - instance or database authentication, FSx for ONTAP authentication, and preparation.
-Preparation involves making sure that all AWS, NetApp, and PowerShell modules are installed on the instance or database, and that the minimum requirements for Workload Factory for Databases features like error log analysis or well-architected review are met.
+Registering an instance (SQL Server) or database (Oracle) involves three steps: instance or database authentication, FSx for ONTAP authentication, and preparation.
+To prepare, install AWS, NetApp, and PowerShell modules on the instance or database, and meet the minimum requirements for Workload Factory for Databases features like error log analysis or well-architected assessment.

 Before you begin